Jahfry/KnightHyde/3-store.md

    *Items to* ***consider*** *buying:*

    * **Gems** ... if you're playing enough that your Daily/Weekly gems are running out, this can be worth it. **I cover how I spend gems [on this page](./5-spending-gems.md).**
       * ***IF you're a brand new player*** ... you will see a deal for $4.99 and $9.99 for a bunch of gems.
 If you're going to buy gems *buy these*.
 These new player deals go away.
-And you don't get to buy them **ever again**.
-Yes, this is a casino and these are the "free chips".
+And you don't get to buy them **ever again**. *Yes, this is a casino and these are the "free chips"*, just like the majority of F2P mobile games.
       * **Subscriptions** ... the subscription deals aren't bad.
          * They don't auto-renew despite the "subscription" name
          * They come in slower than the bigger gem purchases since you get some each day of the subscription (along with a chunk up front)